GoogleCloudPlatform/gcsfuse/docs/semantics.md

 *   Look up the inode for 'foo' within the root.
 Call it F.
 *   Look up the inode for 'bar' within F. Call it B.
 *   Look up the inode for 'qux' within B. Call it Q.
 *   Open Q for reading.
-Call the handle H.
+Call the resulting handle H.
 *   Read from H.

 However, it is possible (and even likely) that machine B will not be able to